alexandrebouthinon/traefik-kuzzle-auth/README.md

-# traefik-plugin-auth-kuzzle
+# Traefik Plugin: Basic Auth powered by Kuzzle
-Traefik Plugin from Basic Auth using Kuzzle as authentication provider and Basic Auth
+Traefik Plugin using Kuzzle as authentication provider for Basic Auth middleware